ahmadmokaddam/cartella/README.md

 # Introducing Cartella

+# At this time, Cartella is now deprecated.
+Cartella is replaced with a new, much more feature rich and less buggy tweak called Folded.
+It is available on Packix for FREE!

 ## Bolders for iOS 13 and WAY more!

 We all remember Bolders, that awesome tweak that broke on iOS 13, which had made all of our folders look so good!
 Now, introducing Cartella, Italian for folder.
 Take control over the tiny details of your folders, and make them look BEAUTIFUL!!!